matryer/gae-records/readme.md

 or after a <code>Record</code> has been deleted.

 The <code>Model</code> has the events, but actions to records can cause the callbacks to get run.

+## PagingInfo

+The <code>PagingInfo</code> object contains paging information about groups of records.

 ## Installation

     git clone git://github.com/matryer/gae-records.git